plone/documentation/adapt-and-extend/theming/resources.rst

 In case your resources are not using requirejs/less and you just want to group them on bundles to minimize and deliver them in groups you can use the non compiled bundles.

-They are minimized and stored on the csscompiled/jscompiled url defined on the bundle for the first request each time:
+They are minimized and stored on the csscompiled/jscompiled URL defined on the bundle for the first request each time:

 - its on production mode